w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![async-backing-nofill-legend](../assets/async-backing-nofill-legend.png)

 Parablock 1 (P1) is included, and P2 is backed within R1.
-In the meantime, the unincluded segment is full and contains P2-4.
-After P4 is added to the segment and pushed to the relay chain to begin the backing process, P5 can be generated.
-After 6 seconds, P2 is included (and deleted from the segment), P3 is backed in R2, and P5 has been added to the segment and pushed to the relay chain to be backed.
-The segment now contains P3-5.
-Once a parablock has been included, there is no need to keep it in the segment.
+In the meantime, the unincluded segment is full and contains P2 and P3.
+After 6 seconds, P2 is included (and deleted from the segment), P3 is backed in R2, and P4 has been generated, added to the segment and pushed to the relay chain to be backed.
+The segment now contains P3 and P4.

 In synchronous backing collators generated parablocks in 0.5 seconds, since the other 5.5 seconds were needed to get the block backed on chain.
-In asynchronous backing, because P5 is not rushing to be backed (P3-4 are in the backing process), it can be filled in 2s while P2 is included and P3 is backed in R2.
+In asynchronous backing, because P4 is not rushing to be backed (P3 is in the backing process), it can be filled in 2s while P2 is included and P3 is backed in R2.
 This is possible because the context execution shifted from being the latest included parablock in the latest relay parent, to being the latest ancestor in the unincluded segment (i.e.
 P4).